MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 70: March 30, Wednesday

+**Today's Progress**: With not much time today, worked on the Free Code Camp curriculum, making my ways through the JS algorithm and data structures track.

+**Thoughts** Back to projects tomorrow.

 ### Day 69: March 29, Tuesday

 **Today's Progress**: Worked mainly with the Scrimba material today, building out a Momentum browser extension clone with several APIs and vanilla JS.